-Let’s go back to that prairie for a moment to get a better understanding of how vastly different things are today, much more so than most people realize.
+First, let’s go back to that prairie for a moment to get a better understanding of how vastly different things are today.

 - Circadian rhythm: They went to bed when it got dark and they woke up when the sun came up.
 They followed a natural circadian rhythm with their sleep/wake cycle and therefore got better, deeper sleep for it.

 - Lighting is key: They used candlelight or firelight for lighting before the invention of the light bulb, and even with this invention, the wavelengths given off by that bulb were very similar to the firelight.
 This soft red light is a different wavelength than the blue light we are exposed to today through screens and LEDs.

 - Nutrient density: They ate nutrient rich food from soil that was not yet depleted by today’s horrific farming practices.
 These nutrients were the building blocks for neurotransmitters that are oh so important for brain health and sleep

 - EMF exposure: They were not surrounded by electromagnetic frequencies at every turn from wifi to bluetooth and beyond.
 These frequencies have been shown to disrupt sleep immensely not just in quantity but also quality

 - Room usage: Their bedrooms were used for two things, sleep and sex.
 Not doing work like we do today with our laptops in bed (can you imagine farming from your bed?
 Not gonna happen).
 Because of that their brains knew, when they went into that room, it was time for sleep or sex, but sleep was definitely going to happen.